 Philip Gross (AQ10 & AQ17) is a poet, and a keen collaborator across artforms.
 The Water Table won the T.S.
 Eliot Prize 2009, and Love Songs of Carbon the Roland Mathias Award (Wales Book of The Year) 2016.
 His latest collaboration, with artist Valerie Coffin Price, is A Fold In The River (Seren, 2015).
 A new collection, A Bright Acoustic, is due from Bloodaxe in 2017.
 Philip is Professor of Creative Writing at the University of South Wales. www.philipgross.co.uk

-Gene Groves (AQ26) had 35 poems in Flambard New Poets 2.
-Her poetry has appeared in various places, print and online, including Pre-Raphaelite Society Review, The Interpreter’s House, Orbis, New Welsh Review, Diamond Twig, Writers’ Cafe, Obsessed With Pipework, Prole and The Poetry Shed.
+Gene Groves (AQ27, AQ31 & AQ33) has 35 poems in Flambard New Poets 2.
+Her poetry has been published by Pre-Raphaelite Society Review, The Interpreter’s House, Orbis, Poetry Salzburg Review, Popshot, The Poetry Village, New Welsh Review, Prole, Obsessed With Pipework, Dreamcatcher, Diamond Twig, The Dawntreader and The Writer’s Café.
 She is originally from Rhyl, Wales but now lives in Northumberland, UK.
-Before marriage, her surname was Tierney and she was named after an American film star.
+Before marriage her surname was Tierney; she was named after an American film star.

 Dan Gustafson (AQ2) is a landscape architect and winery owner who lives in Minneapolis, Minnesota and Healdsburg, California.
 He attended university in Texas and Minnesota.
 His memoir is the first in a series that he is writing for his family.

 Ladislav R. Hanka (AQ24) is an artist working largely with themes of natural history – the birds and trees, fish and insects — as elegant co-habitants rather than resource.
 He’s published two books: In Pursuit of Birds; a Foray with Field Glasses and Sketchbook and The Crooked Tree Prints, which examines the Eastern Woodlands Indian practice of deforming trees to mark trail ways and council sites – published in English and the native Aneshnaabemowin.
-His website is Ladislavhanka.com.
-(Photo credit: Dellas Henke).
+His website is Ladislavhanka.com

 Claire Hermann (AQ19) is a poet and activist who makes her home in central North Carolina.
 Her work has been selected as a finalist for the North Carolina Poet Laureate’s Award and as a Split This Rock Poem of the Week, and has been published in such journals as Prime Number, Borderlands: Texas Poetry Review, and Tidal Basin Review.
 She has a weakness for cats, farmers markets, foggy mornings, and justice.
 Find her at www.ironclaywriters.com.